Home > About AMSI > Our People

 Email: deputy.director@amsi.org.au

-Elena Panfilova Elena Panfilova, Executive Assistant to the AMSI Director
+Elena Panfilova Elena Panfilova, On leave

 Phone: +61 3 8344 1777